mairieli/mairieli/README.md

 bots.
 If you wanna know more check my [website](https://mairieli.com) or reach me out. :relaxed:

-📫 How to reach me: M.SantosWessel@tudelft.nl
+📫 How to reach me: m.wessel@tudelft.nl

 😄 Pronouns: she/her